 Things That Go Bump In The

-a significant change for Apple.
-Not because of the specs,
+change for Apple.
+Not because of the specs, as impressive

-as impressive as they are, but because of the manner in which
+as they are, but because of the manner in which they were

-they were released.
-Historically, Apple has timed product
+released.
+Historically, Apple has timed product launches to

-launches to coincide with Major expos; Macworld, Apple Expo
+coincide with Major expos; Macworld, Apple Expo Paris, or

-Paris, or Seybold.
-The iBook launch last May broke this tradition,
+Seybold.
+The iBook launch last May broke this tradition, but

 The speed bumped October PowerBooks, in stark contrast, simply